edemmott/TMTtargMatlab/README.md

 % To set these to 2,4 and 1 respectively:
   targXcal( data , 'filename.csv' , 2 , 4 , 1);

 % 2.
-These can be used as name-value pairs: targXcal( data , 'filename.csv' , 'rtWidth' , 2 , 'mzDecimals' , 4 , 'rtWidth' , 1);
+These can be used as name-value pairs in any order: targXcal( data , 'filename.csv' , 'rtWidth' , 2 , 'mzDecimals' , 4 , 'rtWidth' , 1);

 ```